openmrs/openmrs-contrib-itsmresources/ansible/README.md

 `ansible-playbook -i staging update.yml --check -v`

-When satisfied this will not breaking anything drop the `--check` and it will update all servers int he inventory.
+When satisfied this will not breaking anything drop the `--check` and it will update all servers int the inventory.

-#### Update a ceratin package to latest version on production
+#### Update a certain package to latest version on production

 `ansible -i production all -m apt -a "update_cache=yes name=openssl state=latest" --sudo`